telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/building-the-social-stats-page.md

 jQuery does the heavy-lifting of locating the data and facilitating the actions, while the chart itself handles redrawing the new data.

-**buildSocialStatsValueAxis** builds the JavaScript object the chart expects for defining the ValueAxis property, taking its information from the social tiles and if they have the **social-tile-selected** class attached.
-An excerpt of this function is below, snipped for brevity (as the use of the Facebook tile is representative of the use of the others):
+The `buildSocialStatsValueAxis` builds the JavaScript object the chart expects for defining the `ValueAxis` property, taking its information from the social tiles and if they have the `social-tile-selected` class attached.
+An excerpt of this function is demonstrated in the example below, snipped for brevity, as the use of the Facebook tile is representative of the use of the others.

+###### Example

     function buildSocialStatsValueAxis() {
         var axis = [